rkos-dev/rkos-archive-20230925/README.md

 - Force push your changes to overwrite the branch: `git push --force-with-lease origin main`

 # License
-rkso is licensed under this licensed:
+rkos is licensed under this licensed:

 - MIT LICENSE ( [LICENSE-MIT](LICENSE-MIT) or https://opensource.org/licenses/MIT)